Hemanta1611/WEB_DEVLOPMENT-MERN/DB_Relationships/1_intro.md

 -> one to many / Approach 3
     one to squillons
     we store a reference to the parent document inside child

+-> Handling Deletion:
+    using Mongoose MIddleware
+    We can use 2 Middleware:
+        - Pre - run before the query is executed
+              - pre middleware functions are executed one after another, when each middleware calls next.
+        - Post - run after the query is executed
+              -